AmNe5iA/MKDecrypt/README.md

 work with standard truecrypt containers and not bootable pre-authentication bootloader partitions/disks.
 The HFS+ implementation is _sketchy_ but appears to work, for now.
-2016-09-16 - Veracrypt now supports 3 new encryption algorithms:
+2016-10-23 - Veracrypt now supports 2 new encryption algorithms:
-Camellia, Magma (GOST89) and Kuznyechik.
+Camellia and Kuznyechik.
 These are only implemented in non-cascaded modes.
-Only Camellia is currently supported by MKDecrypt.
+Kuznyechik is currently not supported by MKDecrypt.

 Requirements:  Linux OS with Python3.x and LVM2 (dmsetup).
 It is preferable to make the script executable before use.